yireo/yireo-slides/slides/yireo/reacticon4-shopware-pwa.md

 ---
-{state: main middle dark}
+{state: main middle dark opacity}
-{background-image: apollo/picard-laughing.gif}
+{background-image: reacticon4/octopus2.jpg}
 # Let's add a plugin configuration that is added to the JSON output of `GET store-api/context` (with valid access token)

 ---